 No jewellery is allowed on stage, please remove your earrings or cover with a flesh-coloured bandaid.

-Each competition involves an average four to six hour commitment; with hair, spray tans and make up to be done prior to the competition, and on occasions, the day/evening before.
+Each competition involves an average four to six hour commitment; with hair and make up to be done prior to the competition, and on occasions, the day/evening before.
 Local competitions are held on weekends at Erindale College Theatre.

-Due to congestion that builds up in the dressing rooms parents and siblings are not allowed in the dressing rooms before, during or after the competition.
+Parents and siblings are not allowed in the dressing rooms before, during or after the competition.
 We love the support family and friends give and will look forward to hearing all the cheers from the audience.
-During the break, time permitting, the teams will be brought out to see family etc. The taking of photographs or videos during the competition is not permitted.
-Photo opportunities (time permitting) will exist in between items, Coaches or Team Managers will bring teams to the foyer for the infamous team poses..
+During the break, time permitting, the teams will be brought out to see family.
+Taking of photographs or videos during competition is not permitted.
+Photo opportunities (time permitting) will exist in between items.
+Coaches or Team Managers will bring teams to the foyer for the infamous team poses.

 AN IMPORTANT NOTICE TO ALL CALISTHENICS FAMILIES